 Ichikawa Wood Craft Cloud Shaped Wooden Tray

-Each piece is made of natural materials, so there may be slight differences in color, grain pattern and other details from photo, but that is natural features and unique characteristics of the material.
-Please be assured that there is no issue with the quality of the product.
+Each piece is made of natural materials, so there may be slight differences in color, grain pattern and other details from photo, but we hope you enjoy the natural features and unique characteristics of the material.

 - Quantity: 1